ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/cli.md

 🟧 🔳 🟧 🟦 🔳 🔳
 ```

-That looks great!
+That looks much better!

 I do have one more issue though.
-I would like to be able to find out the name of a square without having to count.
+I would like to find out the name of a square without having to count.
 I want to have the ranks and files displayed on the sides of the board.
 For the ranks we can `enumerate` the rows
 starting at `1` before we reverse them. `enumerate` is not reversible though, so we will also have to convert to a `list`.
 For the files, we can just print letters after we are done printing the board.